Revelation for the Church, Revelation for Our Lives: President Nelson

 "The First Presidency, the Quorum of the Twelve Apostles, and the Presidency of the Seventy have considered these adjustments over an extended period of time.
 With much prayer, careful study of the scriptural foundations of priesthood quorums, and confirmation that this is the Lord’s will, we are moving forward with unanimity in what is in reality one more step in the unfolding of the Restoration."

-The Church of Jesus Christ of Latter-day With and Strengthen Them: Elder Jeffrey R. Hollandoll
+With and Strengthen Them: Elder Jeffrey R. Hollandoll

 "individually rising above any mechanical, function-without-feeling routine to the heartfelt discipleship articulated by the Savior at the conclusion of His earthly ministry....He summarized their task in one fundamental commandment: “Love one another; as I have loved you. … By this shall all men know that ye are my disciples, if ye have love one to another.”